 To read and know more about Bruges as well as the things that you can do, come and check out my post here:

-Meanwhile, to know more about the city of Ghent, do continue reading through this article especially since what I am sharing with you today is my own self-guided walking route/tour!
-This would absolutely make your traveling ordeal a lot more hassle-free.
-I really hope it helps!
+Meanwhile, to know more about the city of Ghent, do continue reading through this article especially since what I am sharing with you today is my own self-guided Ghent walking tour or route that will help make your travel ordeal a lot more hassle-free.

 - It is Gent in Dutch and Gand in French.
 (It helps to know since Belgium predominantly speaks [Flemish] Dutch and French).